-2.50 to 2.99 may be adm

-Provisional/ Conditional Standing.
+2.50 to 2.99 may be admitted with a status of Provisional/ Conditional Standing.

-3. g the admissions

-criteria will not be admitt ted.
+Applicants not meeting the admissions criteria will not be admitted.
+3.

-Course RequirementsThe curriculum offerings are constantly being revised to meet new standards required by accrediting agencies.
+Course Requirements The curriculum offerings are constantly being revised to meet new standards required by accrediting agencies.